Jan 09, 2023

 Many organizations have been expanding operations to take full advantage of new online touchpoints.
 But how do you know which eCommerce strategy is right for your team, and how do you get started?

 First there was dial-up internet and chat rooms.
-Then there was Amazon.
-Social media.
-Yelp reviews.
-If your business didn’t at least have a Google listing, you barely existed.
+Then came along Amazon, social media, Yelp reviews.
+Before you knew it, you barely existed if your business didn’t at least have a Google listing.

 Each of these new creations became more than a fad.
 They became channels through which potential buyers learned about your products.
-And the debate between omnichannel vs. multichannel eCommerce was born.
+But businesses faced the challenge of managing these multiple channels at once, and two dominating strategies emerged: omnichannel eCommerce and multichannel eCommece.

 Multichannel eCommerce is short for “multiple channels.”
 It simply means that you sell your products on more than one channel.
-For many retailers, this means having a physical store and a digital website, as well as selling on social media, search engines, marketplaces, and other platforms.
+Many retailers have both a physical store and an online presence, selling on social media, eCommerce sites, marketplaces, and other platforms.
 For manufacturers, multichannel eCommerce has been truly revolutionary, allowing them to sell direct-to-consumer rather than having to rely on third parties and catalogs.

 The biggest difference between omnichannel and multichannel eCommerce is that while omnichannel is people-focused, multichannel is product-focused; while omnichannel is customer-centric, multichannel is channel-centric.
 Multichannel eCommerce is all about moving inventory as efficiently as possible through various channels.
 Omnichannel takes a more holistic approach, aiming to provide a seamless experience throughout the entire customer journey.